jakejhc/Portfolio-Projects/README.md

-## In this folder, I compiled a number of example projects that I have worked on, which involves various regression, classification, and deep learning algorithms.
+## In this folder, I compiled a number of my example projects that involve various regression, classification, and deep learning algorithms.

 ## <font color='blue'> Project T and T2: